Codingmasster/Weather-App/README.md

     Use code with caution.

-Replace YOUR_API_KEY in script.js with your own OpenWeatherMap API key (https://openweathermap.org/api).
+Replace YOUR_API in script.js with your own OpenWeatherMap API key (https://openweathermap.org/api).

 Usage